shaecodes/Google-Play-Store-Data-Analysis/README.md

 - Install the required libraries listed in the requirements section of the Jupyter Notebook.

-- Open the Jupyter Notebook mobile_apps_data.ipynb in your Jupyter environment.
+- Open the Jupyter Notebook mobileapps.ipynb in your Jupyter environment.

 - Run the code cells in the notebook to perform the analysis.